I've just been told that I lack iron in my blood. So, I'm curious, what is the worst thing that could happen if I don't do anything about it?

 - Athletes who regularly participate in strenuous activity

-If you do decide to take steps to increase your iron, keep in mind that some individuals may require supplements to bring their iron levels up to the recommended levels — but this is not the answer for everyone.
-There are side effects of taking iron supplements, and it can be dangerous to your health if you take too much.
-So, teaming up with your health care provider to assess your iron levels and determine the most appropriate course of action is highly recommended.
+If you do decide to take steps to increase your iron, keep in mind that some individuals may require supplements to bring their iron levels up to the recommended levels — but this isn’t the answer for everyone.
+There are potential adverse side effects of taking iron supplements, such as nausea and vomiting, in addition to being having serious risks to your health if you take too much.
+So teaming up with your health care provider to assess your iron levels and determine the most appropriate course of action is highly recommended.